Flo466/EcoRide/README.md

 Open init_db.sh at the root of the backend folder in VS Code.

-Look at the bottom right of the VS Code status bar (it might show "CRLF").
+Look at the bottom right of the VS Code status bar it might show "CRLF" (but if it already shows "LF", it's all good).

-Click on "CRLF" and select "LF" from the pop-up menu.
+Click on "CRLF" and select "LF" from the pop-up menu and save the file.

-Save the file.
 This step is crucial to prevent "no such file or directory" errors in the Linux-based Docker container.